Shai Piron: Biography

 Born in Kfar Vitkin, Piron was ordained as a rabbi, and co-headed the hesder yeshiva in Petah Tikva.
 Piron is the CEO of "Hakol L'Chinuch", which works to improve state education.
 He helped found Tzohar, and runs numerous projects to foster harmony between religious and secular Israelis.

-In 2012, he joined the newly formed Yesh Atid party, and was placed second in its list for the 2013 Knesset elections.
+In 2012 he joined the newly formed Yesh Atid party, and was placed second in its list for the 2013 Knesset elections.
 With the party winning 19 seats, he became a member of the Knesset.
 Yesh Atid joined the coalition, and Piron was appointed as Minister of Education replacing Gideon Sa’ar.

-In March 2015, Piron called for Israel to have all schools include the "Nakba" in their curriculum: "I'm for teaching the Nakba to all students in Israel.
+In March 2015 Piron called for Israel to have all schools include the "Nakba" in their curriculum: "I'm for teaching the Nakba to all students in Israel.
 I do not think that a student can go through the Israeli educational system, while 20% of students have an ethos, a story, and he does not know that story."
 He added that covering the topic in schools could address some of the racial tensions that exist in Israeli society.
 Piron's comments broke a taboo in the traditional Israeli narrative, and conflicts with efforts on the part of some Israeli lawmakers to defund schools that mark the "Nakba".

 He was placed second on the party's list again for the 2015 elections, and was re-elected as the party won 11 seats.
 Following the elections, he was appointed Deputy Speaker of the Knesset.

-In September 2015, Piron resigned from the Knesset, and will instead teach at a college in Sderot.
+In September 2015 Piron resigned from the Knesset, and will instead teach at a college in Sderot.
 He was replaced by Elazar Stern, twelfth on the Yesh Atid list.

-Piron lives in Oranit, is married, and has six children.
+Piron lives in the Israeli settlement of Oranit in the occupied West Bank, is married and has six children.